redraw-dawn/sicp-studies/notes/one/notes.md

 * A recursive procedure is one which calls itself
 * It's important for procedures to accomplish an identifiable task
-* When a procedure is used within another procedure it can be considered a procedural abstraction
+* Procedural abstraction is the principle that any operation which achieves a well-defined effect can be considered a single-entity, despite the fact it may be made up of other opeations.
 * Parameters to procedures are local to procedures

 i.e. (define (square x) (* x x)) & (define (addTwo x) (+ 2 x))